 - Assemble, install, or repair wiring, electrical or electronic components, pipe systems, plumbing, machinery, or equipment.

-These are the skills Maintenance and Repair Workers say are the most useful in their careers:
+Below is a list of the skills most Maintenance and Repair Workers say are important on the job.

 Repairing: Repairing machines or systems using the needed tools.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Equipment Selection: Determining the kind of tools and equipment needed to do a job.

 Operation and Control: Controlling operations of equipment or systems.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.